 Two committee members work on organizing each program, with the chair overseeing all work and answering any questions.
 The chair solicits volunteers for and appoints the members who will manage each program

 One committee member serves as the primary point of contact with the presenters for each program, as well as ACRL staff, and introduces and concludes the program.

 A second committee member serves as the question moderator.
 The question moderator also assists with each presentation and serves as back-up in case the primary contact has an emergency or conflict.
 The question moderator collates questions in the presentation, acknowledging receipt of the question via chat, and then reads them out to presenters at the appropriate time.

 Each step is described further in this section.
 Please review the entire timeline and descriptive information for each step prior to initial outreach to the presenters.

-The chair or vice-chair will schedule the program AND a preparatory session.
+The chair or vice-chair will schedule the online presentation.